dartsidedev/bitpanda_price_ticker/example/README.md

 A Dart client to wrap Bitpanda's price ticker API.

-You can see the source code for the example projects on [GitHub](https://github.com/dartsidedev/bitpanda_price_ticker/tree/master/example)
+You can see the source code for the example projects on [GitHub `example`](https://github.com/dartsidedev/bitpanda_price_ticker/tree/master/example).

 This is not an official Bitpanda plugin.